T0biWan/rest-api/build-a-restful-api-with-node.md

     "type": "git",
     "url": "<your url>"
   },
-  "author": "tobi wan",
+  "author": "<you>",
   "license": "ISC"
 }
 ```

-Now add directories to structure our application and
+Now add directories to structure our application and create the neccessary files

 ```
 mkdir api